reema-susanroy/reema-susanroy-capstone-project/README.md

 - As a user, I want to be able to search for available services .
 - As a user, I want to be able to create an account and manage the bookings I have made.
 - As a user, I want to be able to see the service providers closest to my location, their reviews and contact information.
 - As a user, I want to be able to book services for a scheduled time.
 - As a user, I want to be able to provide a review to the assistant.

-- As a service provider, I want to be able to see user requests.
-- As a user/service provider, I want to be able to see the loaction of each other during the request in-progress time.

 ## Implementation